jaredhocutt/openshift4-deploy/README.md

 This repository contains a set of tools and automation for deploying OpenShift 4 in various environments.

-It is primarily focused on depolyments in situations that would require using the User-Provisioned Infrastructure (UPI) method to perform the installation.
+It is primarily focused on deployments in situations that would require using the User-Provisioned Infrastructure (UPI) method to perform the installation.
-This includes environments where you are unable to provide administrator access to the installer, are deploying in an air-gapped environment, do not wish to have OpenShift 4 integreate with the cloud provider APIs, etc.
+This includes environments where you are unable to provide administrator access to the installer, are deploying in an air-gapped environment, do not wish to have OpenShift 4 integrate with the cloud provider APIs, etc.

 > If you are deploying in an environment where there already exists an
 > Installer-Provisioned Infrastructure (IPI) method of installation and your